BrightspaceUI/core/README.md

 This repo uses the [@brightspace-ui/visual-diff utility](https://github.com/BrightspaceUI/visual-diff/) to compare current snapshots against a set of golden snapshots stored in source control.

+The golden snapshots in source control must be updated by Github Actions.
+If your PR's code changes result in visual differences, a PR with the new goldens will be automatically opened for you against your branch.

+If you'd like to run the tests locally to help troubleshoot or develop new tests, you can use these commands:

 ```shell
 # Install dependencies locally
 npm i mocha -g